sebinsua/neo4j-simple/README.md

 #### `new Node(data, id)`

-If an id is specified then the node represents an update or replace operation.
-If an id is not specified then a uuid will be generated on save and the node represents a create operation.
+If an id is specified as the second argument then the node represents an update or replace operation.
+If this is not the case then the node represents a create operation and the id should either be found in `data.id` or if not a uuid will be generated on `save()`.

 ##### `save(options)`